Richard Lachmann: Elites and hegemonic decline in the contemporary United States

-Lachmann was applying his elite conflict theory to the contemporary United States.
+Lachmann applied his elite conflict theory to the contemporary United States.

-Lachmann found that since the 1980s national and state level elites combined through mergers and changes in governmental regulations.
-This unity allowed elites to block state reforms and to appropriate ever more resources from the mass of Americans while starving the state of revenues.
-This elite autarky parallels in crucial ways the elite structures of Spain, France, and the Netherlands when they failed to achieve or lost hegemony.
-He argued that even if a new hegemon doesn't emerge, the U.S. will not be able to mobilize the resources and channel state power to ensure that it can govern the world geo-politically or manage the global economy.
-The U.S. created financial bubble that led to the 2008 crash is likely to be repeated in different forms, further undermining America's ability to finance hegemonic projects or to win the consent of other nations to its policies.
+Lachmann found that, starting in the 1980s, national and state-level elites combined through mergers and changes in governmental regulations.
+This unity allowed elites to block state reforms and to appropriate ever more resources from the American masses while starving the state of revenues.
+In crucial ways, this elite autarky has paralleled the elite structures of Spain, France and the Netherlands when they failed to achieve, or lost, hegemony.
+He argued that, even if a new hegemon doesn't emerge, the U.S. will not be able to mobilize the resources and channel state power to ensure that it can govern the world geopolitically or manage the global economy.
+The U.S.-created financial bubble that led to the 2008 crash is likely to be repeated in different forms, further undermining America's ability to finance hegemonic projects or to win the consent of other nations to its policies.

 Synthesizing works

-In the period from 2010 to 2013 Lachmann has released two books that synthesize the state of fields..
-In "States and Power," he provides an overview of the existing scientific theories on the origins of states, the varying capacities of states to effect economic development, to exert geo-political power, to offer social welfare benefits, to shape national cultures, and on the role of ordinary citizens to influence state policies.
+In the period from 2010 to 2013 Lachmann released two books, which synthesize the state of their relevant fields.
+In "States and Power," he provides an overview of the existing scientific theories on the origins of states, the varying capacities of states to effect economic development, to exert geopolitical power, to offer social welfare benefits, and to shape national cultures, and on the role of ordinary citizens to influence state policies.

-In his book, "What is the historical sociology?"
+In his book, "What is Historical Sociology?"
 Lachmann reviews and critiques historical studies of the origins of capitalism, revolutions and social movements, states, empires, inequality, and gender.
 He discusses how the strengths and weaknesses of work in those areas suggest ways in which historical sociology can be developed most fruitfully.
-Lachmann was researching media coverage of war deaths in the United States and Israel from the 1960s to the present.
+Lachmann researched media coverage of war deaths in the United States and Israel from the 1960s to the present.